lindig/xen-api/doc/content/design/multi-version-driver.md

 * `deselect(self)`: For completeness it makes sense to provide a `deselect(self)` method which would mean that this driver can't be loaded next time the kernel is looking for a driver.
 But this could be dangerous operation.
-So if we decide to implement it, it need to be protected at the CLI with a `--force` flag.
+So if we decide to implement it, it needs to be protected at the CLI with a `--force` flag.

 Selecting a version on a host means creating a symbolic link \(aka symlink\) from `updates/name.ko` to `xenserver/version/name.ko`.
 Given that the name of a driver is unique, this means replacing any existing symlink with the new one.
+Do we have to run `modprobe(8)` afertwards?

 Deselecting a driver would mean removing the symlink `updates/name.ko`.
+Do we have to run `modprobe(8)` afertwards?

 ### Database

-* Each `Host_driver` object is represented in the database and data is persisted over reboots.
+Each `Host_driver` object is represented in the database and data is persisted over reboots.
 This means this data will be part of data collected in a `xen-bugtool` invocation.

+### Scan and Rescan

-* On xapi start-up, xapi needs to update the `Host_driver` objects belonging to the host to reflect the actual situation.
+On xapi start-up, xapi needs to update the `Host_driver` objects belonging to the host to reflect the actual situation.
 We should not delete all objects and re-create them because this would invalidate any reference an API client would hold.
 Hence, the implementation should use set arithmetic over driver names to find:

   1. Drivers removed from the host.
 These need to be removed from Xapi.

   2. Drivers added to the host and not yet present in Xapi.
-These need to be added, including their selecting and active version - see below.
+These need to be added, including their selecting and active version -- see below.

   3. Updating the driver information in xapi: find the active and